profsergiocosta/cpy-ptbr/cap02.md

 Again, the test expression requires a set of parentheses around it, there is no colon, and we use braces to surround the loop's body.

-6\. `**break**;`
+6\. `break;`

-As in Python, the `**break**` statement immediately exits the innermost loop in which it is found.
+As in Python, the `break` statement immediately exits the innermost loop in which it is found.
 Of course, the statement has a semicolon following it.

-1. `**continue**;`
+1. `continue;`

-Also as in Python, the `**continue**` statement skips to the bottom of the innermost loop in which it is found and tests whether to repeat the loop again.
+Also as in Python, the `continue` statement skips to the bottom of the innermost loop in which it is found and tests whether to repeat the loop again.
 It has a semicolon following it, too.

 And there are two types of statements that have no good parallel in Python.

 8. `for (i = 0; i < 10; i++) {…`

-While Python also has a `**for**` statement, its purpose and its syntax bear scant similarity to C's `**for**` statement.
-In C, the `**for**` keyword is followed by a set of parentheses containing three parts separated by semicolons.
+While Python also has a `for` statement, its purpose and its syntax bear scant similarity to C's `for` statement.
+In C, the `for` keyword is followed by a set of parentheses containing three parts separated by semicolons.

 ```c
 for (init; test; update)
 ```

-The intent of C's `**for**` loop is to enable stepping a variable through a series of numbers, like counting from 0 to 9.
-The part before the first semicolon (_init_) is performed as soon as the `**for**` statement is reached; it is for initializing the variable that will count.
+The intent of C's `for` loop is to enable stepping a variable through a series of numbers, like counting from 0 to 9.
+The part before the first semicolon (_init_) is performed as soon as the `for` statement is reached; it is for initializing the variable that will count.
 The part between the two semicolons (_test_) is evaluated before each iteration to determine whether the iteration should be repeated.
 And the part following the final semicolon (_update_) is evaluated at the end of each iteration to update the counting variable for the following iteration.

-In practice, `**for**` loops are used most often for counting out n iterations.
+In practice, `for` loops are used most often for counting out n iterations.
 The standard idiom for this is the following.

 ```c
 for (i = 0; i < n; i++) {
     comandos
 }
 ```
 Here we have a counter variable `i` whose value starts at 0.
-With each iteration, we test whether `i` has reached n or not; and if it hasn't, then we execute the `**for**` statement's body and then perform the `i++` update so that `i` goes to the following integer.
+With each iteration, we test whether `i` has reached n or not; and if it hasn't, then we execute the `for` statement's body and then perform the `i++` update so that `i` goes to the following integer.
 The result is that the body is executed for each value of `i` from 0 up to n − 1.

-But you can use a `**for**` loop for other purposes, too.
+But you can use a `for` loop for other purposes, too.
 In the following example, we display the powers of 2 up to 512.
-Notice how the update portion of the `**for**` statement has changed to “`p *= 2`”.
+Notice how the update portion of the `for` statement has changed to “`p *= 2`”.

 ```c
 for (p = 1; p <= 512; p *= 2) {